cdolivei/cdolivei.github.io/_posts/2024-07-27-LINQ-is-a-footgun.md

 The call to `.Any()` ran the database query.
 When the publisher iterated over the results it got back an empty list.

 Thankfully tests picked up my error.
 But this is when I learned these LINQ methods are generally not great to use - they have unintended side-effects, and honestly seem to defeat the purpose of using `IEnumerable<T>`.
 Unfortauntely I needed to convert this to a `List<T>`, which kinda sucks because the results could be tens of thousands of items.

+So... uhhh..
+[I wrote something](https://github.com/cdolivei/Miser) that I hope to use that will be less of a footgun